Skip to content

 Italy

-According to our lawyers, this project breaches Italian and EU laws.
+Approving this project breached Italian and EU laws – as the judge confirmed.
 Construction in and around protected areas is forbidden in Italy.
 At EU level, projects like this must always be subject to intense scrutiny because of the impact they can have on the habitats and wildlife being protected – but in this case, no impact assessments were done.

 Italy has pledged to phase out coal by 2025 but approvals like Teodorico call into question the government’s commitment to urgently quit fossil fuels.

-Our wildlife and habitats lawyer Francesco Maletto said: “Approving this new gas platform on the border of a protected area, and without even assessing the project’s impact on it, is incomprehensible and a blatant breach of national and EU nature laws.”
+Our wildlife and habitats lawyer Francesco Maletto said at the time: “Approving this new gas platform on the border of a protected area, and without even assessing the project’s impact on it, is incomprehensible and a blatant breach of national and EU nature laws.”

 In Italy, the project has also been met with public and political outcry from across the political spectrum.
-A claim has already been filed by the management of the Po Regional Park, nine Municipalities and the Province of Rovigo.
+A claim was also filed by the management of the Po Regional Park, nine Municipalities and the Province of Rovigo.
+The ruling concludes this case too.

-Tensions are high as countries like Italy move beyond coal but look dangerously like they may turn to gas instead of powering up on renewables.
+Countries like Italy are moving beyond coal but look dangerously like they may turn to gas instead of powering up on renewables.
 If choices like this are made across Europe, climate goals will not be met.

 Francesco added: “Two parallel crises threaten life on Earth: climate change and species loss.
 Prioritising fossil fuel exploitation over wildlife protection exacerbates both.”